-The Global Division of the Society for the Study of Social Problems promotes interdisciplinary empirical understanding of how globalization both intensifies and mitigates existing social problems, as well as how it contributes to the generation and representation of new ones.
-By “globalization,” we mean more than simply the institutional expansion of markets around the world, past and present.
+The Global Division of the Society for the Study of Social Problems promotes interdisciplinary empirical understanding of the way global and transnational processes both intensify and mitigate existing social problems, as well as contribute to the generation of new ones.
+We include a strong emphasis on globalization, by which we mean more than simply the institutional expansion of markets around the world, past and present.
 We view economic globalization as fundamentally embedded in society, politics, law, and morality, while acknowledging diverse degrees and combinations of its embeddedness, and a wide array of existing and potential institutional means for organizing and regulating its uneven spatial and temporal development.
-Social problems researchers therefore may examine how globalization impacts (or is impacted by) a host of phenomena -- including, but not limited to, social relations, cultural practices, institutions of governance, market arrangements, political processes, identity formation, historical memory, symbolic interaction, discursive representation, socially constructed emotions, technological innovation, patterns of human mobility, environmental transformation, demographic shifts, dynamics of conflict, collective action, and social movements.
+Social problems researchers may therefore examine how globalization impacts (or is impacted by) a host of phenomena -- including, but not limited to, social relations, cultural practices, institutions of governance, market arrangements, political processes, identity formation, historical memory, discursive representation, technological innovations, patterns of human mobility, environmental transformation, demographic shifts, dynamics of conflict, collective action, and social movements.

-Taking seriously our commitment to the principles that markets are fundamentally embedded in social relations and that understanding contemporary social problems requires our attention to transnational context, we also critically explore universalizing views of globalization.
-Indeed, some of these universalizing discourses dominate popular understanding of the term globalization, like those of neoliberal economics and, perhaps ironically, Marxist functionalism, both of which assume that markets are (or would be) most efficient when “self-regulating” (i.e., wholly dis-embedded from states and societies).
-Another universalizing view of globalization comes from international law, to the extent that it asserts we can only meaningfully understand the development of human rights through the institutional rationalization of states “harmonizing” their law within an internationally coordinated system of states.
-We challenge the trickle-down theories of social justice implied by such approaches -- both empirically and morally.
-We also try to draw public attention to processes of globalization (and its ongoing institutional development) that provide room for greater democratic participation from civil society – particularly social and political movements that enrich, rather than erode, the fundamental resources of civil society that make sustainable local and transnational movements possible, and strive to make our Division a vibrant resource for scholars and activists seeking to identify visions and practices that are successfully shaping such “alternative” globalizations.
+Taking seriously our commitment to the principles that markets are fundamentally embedded in social relations and that understanding contemporary social problems requires attention to transnational processes, we also critically explore universalizing views of globalization and try to draw public attention to processes that provide room for greater democratic participation from civil society – particularly social and political movements that enrich, rather than erode, the fundamental resources of civil society that make sustainable local and transnational movements possible.
+We strive to make the Global Division a vibrant resource for scholars and activists seeking to identify visions and practices that are successfully shaping such “alternative” globalizations.

 Reflecting the broader ideals of the Society for the Study of Social Problems, members of the Global Division are generally committed to producing scholarship, educational materials, and other forms of knowledge that promote principles of equity, equality, social justice, sustainability, and cultural recognition that foster human agency.
 They also devote themselves to the practical challenges of “public scholarship” -- that is, producing and presenting research that deliberately engages audiences beyond the boundaries of their respective disciplines.
 Such audiences may include not only scholars and students outside their fields, but also policy-makers, think-tanks, media organizations, corporations, law enforcement officials, military institutions, courts, regulatory agencies, financial institutions, healthcare organizations, schools, childcare providers, social workers, lobbyists, attorneys, NGOs, and social activists.

-(1) We organize thematic sessions and co-sponsor annual conference sessions within our professional association that promote transnational perspectives and inquiry and encourage scholars to transcend methodological nationalism across the various special divisions of the Society for the Study of Social Problems.
+(1) We organize thematic sessions and co-sponsor annual conference sessions within our professional association that promote global and transnational perspectives and inquiry and encourage scholars to transcend methodological nationalism across the various divisions of the Society for the Study of Social Problems.

-(4) We provide an ongoing institutional forum and professional network of exchange among scholars and activists who are working to understand globalization and create identities, relationships, practices, and institutional mechanisms that are contributing to currents of global development that are more democratic, just, secure, and sustainable than are the dominant ones that most states, international financial institutions, transnational corporations and even other social movements are advancing.
+(4) We provide an ongoing institutional forum and professional network of exchange among scholars and activists who are working to understand globalization and create identities, relationships, practices, and institutional mechanisms that are contributing to currents of global development that are democratic, just, secure, and sustainable.

-(5) We are helping to spearhead a new initiative within the Society for the Study of Social Problems to further transnationalize our association by deliberately recruiting new members who live, work, and research social problems in the Global South.
+(5) We work to transnationalize our association by deliberately recruiting new members who live, work, and research social problems in the Global South.
 Our intention in doing so is to increase our awareness and understanding of the transnational impact local practices in the Global North, as well as the transnational impact of local practices in the Global South, and to democratize the production of activist-scholarship within newly forged transnational networks of research on social problems of mutual concern.

-Division mission statement last edited in 2011 by John G. Dale, George Mason University, Global Division Chair, 2009-2011
+Division mission statement last edited in 2015 by Stephanie A. Limoncelli, Loyola Marymount University, Global Division Chair, 2015-2017,

 A brief list of recommended books and edited collections include: